maxx1128/Front-end-Developer-Interview-Questions/README.md

 * How is responsive design different from adaptive design?
   * Responsive design is more fluid, with elements actively changing for all possible screen widths (with a possible maximum width).
 Adaptive design is set to change at specific breakpoints, often in line with popular device dimensions.
 A good way to quickly see the difference is to resize the screen and see how elements react: responsive designs will move and change constantly as the screen resizes; adaptive designs will stay the same most of the time, with all the content centering in the screen's extra space, and then changing at specific widths.
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
+  * I've never used retina graphics, or queries to display high quality graphics for higher resolution devices, since the requirements for it haven't yet come up in my projects.
+However I'm familiar with the need for them to improve a user's visual experience when they're using higher-quality devices.
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?

 #### JS Questions: